jazzij/powertoken/src/README.md

 It's best to use a virtualenv to setup Flask; see the Flask documentation for details.

 Using the Fitbit API requires additional setup--if you don't have an account and app set up, see the Web API quickstart.
 This app uses implicit OATH flow (implemented with JavaScript / HTML), saves the access token to a JSON-based database on the server, and completes all subsequent API calls in Python.

+You may want to keep the Flask server running even when you close your SSH session.
+In this case, the command `nohup python routes.py &` should do the trick.
+Should you want to kill the process, you will have to do so manually.